Patty Melt Recipe

 Serving Suggestions

-We like to pair this classic patty melt recipe with Shoestring French Fries and a ramekin of ranch dressing, ketchup, bbq sauce, or Southern Comeback Sauce for dipping.
-And don’t forget crunchy Gerhkins or Homemade Pickles on the side!
+I like to pair this classic patty melt recipe with shoestring french fries and a ramekin of ranch dressing, ketchup, bbq sauce, or southern comeback sauce for dipping.
+And don’t forget crunchy Gerhkins or homemade pickles on the side!

 Video